Richardaeld/cola-vending-machine/README.md

 ## Heroku
 + This will require two separate heroku apps to deploy properly and function.
-+ The IDE refered to here is VSCode and you will need to install the extensions: Heroku and GitLens -- Git Supercharged
++ The IDE referred to here is VSCode and you will need to install the extensions: Heroku and GitLens -- Git Supercharged

 ### API App
 + Log into Heroku.